jeremyhsimons/percentage-difference-checker/README.md

 The tool is currently a command-line based project which requires a virtual environment such as a code editor to operate.
 There is, however, scope for this program to be developed into a full-stack, web-hosted application with an interactive front end and polling data stored in a NoSQL database.
 Currently, this tool requires a small amount of setup to use locally on the user's desktop device.

 New users should follow the steps shown in the user manual below to set up an easy-to-use code editor, and to set up Python on their machine.
+This will allow the user to run the tool as many times as they want in future, and potentially tweak/update the code if needed.

 ## Project goals